-If you have been abused or neglected at Manor Court of Peoria, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Manor Court of Peoria, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Manor Court of Peoria?

 Running as a Medicare and Medicaid participant, Manor Court of Peoria offers residents with 50 registered beds.
 It runs as a non-profit facility under the legal business name Residential Alternatives of Illinois Inc. They provide skilled nursing care and rehabilitation as well as support services to their residents.
 Manor Court of Peoria is located at 6900 North Stalworth Drive, Peoria, IL and may be reached through telephone number 309-693-1400.
 The Illinois Nursing Home Care Act and Department of Public Health govern Manor Court of Peoria.

 Manor Court of Peoria’s Address, Phone Number, and Contact Information